1925 Tulane Green Wave football team: Postseason

 Tulane shared the SoCon title with Wallace Wade's Alabama Crimson Tide, which went on to win the Rose Bowl.
 Tulane's administration declined a Rose Bowl invitation, in order to keep their student-athletes in class.

 One account reads "In the South they call "Peggy" Flournoy of Tulane University, the greatest all-round gridder in that section."
 Flournoy led the nation in scoring in scoring with 128 points, and was awarded the Most Valuable Player (MVP) award by the Veteran Athletic's Association.
 He was selected by Billy Evans and Norman E. Brown as a first-team halfback on their 1925 College Football All-America Teams.
 He was also named a second-team All-American by the Associated Press and the All-America Board.
 Flournoy and Irish Levy were All-Southern.
 Levy was never taken out of a game for an injury during his playing career.
 Lautenschlaeger made Billy Evans' Southern Honor Roll.

 Flournoy's school record of 128 points was not broken until 2007 by Matt Forte.

 Personnel

 Depth chart

-The following chart provides a visual depiction of Tulane's lineup during the 1925 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Tulane's lineup during the 1925 season with games started at the position reflected in parentheses.
 The chart mimics a single wing on offense.